-A digital attitude indicator (AI)(9) is centrally located for simple reference in the middle of the instrument panel, providing aircraft pitch information to ±30°, bank to ±60°, and magnetic direction indication.
+A digital attitude indicator (AI)(9) is centrally located for simple reference in the middle of the instrument panel, providing aircraft pitch information to $\pm 30^\circ$, bank to $\pm 60^\circ$, and magnetic direction indication.
 The AI includes two buttons just below that will dim (left button) or brighten (right button) the display screen when pressed individually.
 Pressing and holding both buttons simultaneously changes screen modes.
 For more details on operating the AI, see Kelly Manufacturing Company Publication 1404 for the KMC 2000-2 digital attitude indicator.
-The AI is optional equipment for G3X aircraft.
-If not included See "Garmin G3X TouchTM Flight Display" on page 7-21.

-NOTE: The magnetic direction indicator can be re-calibrated using the procedure detailed in the A5 Maintenance Manual.
+NOTE: The magnetic direction indicator can be

+re-calibrated using the procedure detailed in

+the A5 Maintenance Manual.